cezarsolo1/gym-unbalanced-disk/README.md

 2. **simulators** (both python and matlab)
 3. Instruction and scripts to connect to the **experimental setup**

-Note that the simulator is accurate model of the experimental setup for the provided model parameters.
+Note that the simulator is an accurate model of the experimental setup for the provided model parameters.

 # 1. benchmark datasets used for identification tasks.

-**Update 15 May: an updated hidden test dataset for the simulation has been released, and the simulation benchmarks have been updated**

 In `disc-benchmark-files/` you can find the following: